Don't Weigh Down the Light

 Don't Weigh Down the Light is the fourth studio album by folk singer Meg Baird, released in 2015 on the Wichita label in the UK and the Drag City label in the US.

 Reception

 Don't Weigh Down the Light received positive reviews from critics.
-On Metacritic, the album holds a score of 79/100 based on 18 reviews, indicating "generally favorable reviews."
+On Metacritic, the album scores 79/100 based on 18 reviews, indicating "generally favorable reviews".